Robert F. Kennedy Jr.: Sexual assault allegations

 In July 2024, Vanity Fair reported that in the late 1990s, when he was in his 40s, Kennedy engaged in sexual misconduct with Eliza Cooney, a 23-year-old part-time babysitter for his children.
 Cooney alleges that Kennedy groped her and touched her inappropriately on multiple occasions and asked her to rub lotion on his back when the two were alone in a bedroom.

 Kennedy called this Vanity Fair piece a "lot of garbage".
 When asked specifically about Cooney's allegation, he responded, "I am not a church boy.
 I had a very, very rambunctious youth.
 I said in my announcement speech that I have so many skeletons in my closet that if they could all vote, I could run for king of the world."
 When pressed further, he said he had no comment.

 After the Vanity Fair piece was published, Cooney said that Kennedy texted her: "I have no memory of this incident, but I apologize sincerely for anything I ever did that made you feel uncomfortable or anything I did or said that offended you or hurt your feelings.
 I never intended you any harm.
 If I hurt you, it was inadvertent.
 I feel badly for doing so."
 Cooney said, "I don't know if it's an apology if you say 'I don't remember' ...
 In the context of all his public appearances, it seemed a little bit—it didn't match.
 It was like a throwaway."

+Relationship with Jeffrey Epstein

 In August 2025, Ghislaine Maxwell said Kennedy was among those who traveled with Jeffrey Epstein, a claim backed by travel logs released during Maxwell's 2021 trial, though she said she "never saw anything inappropriate" from him during that time.
-Kennedy himself said in 2023 that he had traveled on Epstein's private jet multiple times.
-In November 2025, he was confirmed to be among those listed in Epstein's personal contact book.
+In response, Kennedy initially claimed that he had flown only once on Epstein's plane for a family Easter trip, only to later confirm a second instance in which he joined Epstein for a fossil hunting trip to South Dakota.

+In November 2025, Kennedy was confirmed to be among those listed in Epstein's personal contact book.
+The release of the Epstein Files under the Epstein Files Transparency Act included an email from Epstein replying "whoops" to an email from an associate informing him of Richardson Kennedy's death.
+Kennedy has dismissed his ties to Epstein as merely social, pointing to his similarly knowing sexual predators Harvey Weinstein and Bill Cosby, among others.